tomzyzhu/Home-Security-Identifier-Java/README.md

 # Home-Security-Identifier-Java (WATSecure)
 A project constructed from APIs at Hack the North 2018, a hackathon at Waterloo, Ontario.
-Uses OpenCV to project and save images, which are sent to an image recognition AI in the IBM Watson Cloud to predict who is in the picture and sends a text message to a phone number using Twilio's API.
+Uses <b>OpenCV to project and save images</b>, which are sent to an <b>image recognition AI in the IBM Watson Cloud</b> to predict who is in the picture and sends a <b>text message to a phone number using Twilio's API</b>.
 The intent was to provide a good way to send a text to one's phone when someone uses a doorbell or when something triggers a motion sensor, as well as providing an image and an AI produced suggestion of who it is at the door.
-No actual product exists, only the working project files.
-The text message function has been disabled, but the function is included in the project files because the Twilio API subscription expired.
+No actual product exists, only the working project files. <b>The text message function has been disabled</b> because the Twilio API subscription expired, but the function is included in the project files.

 A project in collaboration with Kouthar Waled, Alex Bakker, and Youssef Mohamed.